-We additionally found that coyote boldness increased over the 10-year reporting period, in agreement with previous observations of increasing human-coyote conflict across North America (White and Gehrt 2009, Baker and Timm 2017).
-Our findings align with recent animal behaviour studies that have identified higher boldness in urban coyotes, possibly due to a reduction in human persecution, repeated benign interactions with humans, and an increase in access to anthropogenic food (Breck et al. 2019, Young et al. 2019, Brooks et al. 2020).
-There is also evidence that coyote boldness towards humans is passed from parents to offspring (Schell et al. 2018), which could increase coyote boldness over time and thereby accelerate the increase in boldness-driven conflict.
-Furthermore, higher coyote population density within cities may lead to intraspecific competition that favours bolder individuals (Bateman and Fleming 2012).
-Our top ordinal regression models did not include any interactions between spatial variables and year, suggesting that these changes in boldness were relatively consistent across the urban environment.
-Of note, we found that aggressive behaviour did not increase over time, possibly because aggressive individuals were targeted for removal by city managers.
-We believe that our study is the first to measure an increase in coyote boldness using indirect methods (i.e., public reports of coyote behaviours) rather than evaluations of coyote attacks (Baker and Timm 2017).
+We additionally found that coyote boldness increased over the 10-year reporting period, potentially explaining the mechanism for previous observations of increasing coyote attacks on people in North America (White and Gehrt 2009, Baker and Timm 2017).
+Both patterns may reflect the greater boldness of urban, relative to rural coyotes that others have reported and attributed to reduced persecution by people, repeated benign interactions with them, and access to anthropogenic food (Breck et al. 2019, Young et al. 2019, Brooks et al. 2020).
+There is evidence that coyote boldness towards humans is passed from parents to offspring (Schell et al. 2018) and increases with greater exposure to people (Young et al. 2019), both of which could increase coyote boldness over time to accelerate boldness-driven conflict.
+Separate from these interactions with people, higher coyote population density within cities may lead to intraspecific competition that favours bolder individuals (Bateman and Fleming 2012).
+A similar mechanism has been described in brown bears, in which tolerance for proximity of conspecifics in dense populations spills over to greater tolerance of people (Herrero et al. 2005) Our top ordinal regression models did not include any interactions between spatial variables and year, suggesting that these changes in boldness were relatively consistent across the urban environment.
+Despite increases in boldness over time, we did not find a similar increase in aggressive behaviour, possibly because the most aggressive individuals were targeted for removal by city managers.

 Spatiotemporal patterns in human concern

-We evaluated perceived risk in addition to coyote boldness and found that reporters expressed more concern about coyotes as the amount of residential area within 800 m of the report increased.
-This observation is consistent with previous findings that people are less tolerant of coyotes near their homes despite being generally tolerant of coyotes in cities (Bonnell and Breck 2017, Drake et al. 2020).
-This effect also highlights how human concern may not align with the actual risk of a coyote behaving boldly or aggressively: concern was higher in residential areas, but boldness was negatively associated with building density and road proximity (which, based on our tests for multicollinearity, serve as effective proxies for residential area; see Table 3 in Appendix 3).
+We coded human perceptions of coyotes described in reports as positive, neutral, and negative to create a metric of human concern that increased with the amount of residential area within 800 m of the report.
+This observation is similar to previous findings that people are less tolerant of coyotes near their homes despite being generally tolerant of coyotes in cities (Bonnell and Breck 2017, Drake et al. 2020).
+A similar pattern occurred for cougars (Puma concolor) at a rural-wildland interface (Knopff et al. 2016).
+Such effects show how human concern may not align with the actual risk of a coyote behaving boldly or aggressively: concern was higher in residential areas, but boldness was negatively associated with building density and road proximity, which were correlated with residential area in our study (Table 3 in Appendix 3).

-Human concern was also higher in areas with more modified open land cover, where bold interactions were more likely during the pup rearing season.
-Although reports of bolder coyotes were more likely to express greater concern, we also suspect that this could be due to people reporting from areas with more modified open areas having greater awareness of the bold or aggressive coyote interactions that are more common in those areas.
-This is likely reflected in the higher concern expressed near modified open areas, because awareness of negative human-coyote interactions has previously been shown to increase people’s perceived risk of coyotes (Sponarski et al. 2018, Draheim et al. 2019).
-We lastly found that concern was significantly higher in the dispersal season than the breeding season; we also received more reports during the dispersal season and increased coyote sightings and interactions may cause reporters to be more concerned.
-Both residential and modified open land cover were most explanatory at larger scales (≥ 800 m radii; Table 2 in Appendix 3), indicating that broader landscape characteristics were more important for human concern than the site-specific factors, that predicted coyote boldness.
+Human concern about coyotes was higher in areas with more modified open land cover, such as x, y, and z, where bold interactions were more likely during the pup rearing season.
+This land cover may also be disproportionately responsible for the positive correlation we found between reports that described bolder coyotes and greater human concern.
+Such a correlation may amplified if people gain awareness over time of the bold or aggressive coyote interactions that are more common in those areas, whieh have previously been shown to increase the risk people perceive from coyotes (Sponarski et al. 2018, Draheim et al. 2019).
+People may respond most to the visibility of coyotes, which is likely highest during the fall dispersal season when our database revealed more reports and higher levels of concern.
+Interestingly, human concern correlated with land cover variables measured at larger spatial scales (≥ 800 m radii; Table 2 in Appendix 3), than did the measures of boldness derived from descriptions of coyote behaviour.
+This difference may reveal that coyote behaviour and human perceptions occur on different spatial scales, or, simply, that coyote behaviour is more readily described for animals that are nearby.